On hyperbolic rational maps with finitely connected Fatou sets: From rational map to tree mapping scheme

-We are now assigning mapping schemes to the tree map $F: \mathcal{T}_0\longrightarrow \mathcal{T}_1$.
+In this subsection, we will construct a rational mapping scheme to the tree map $F: \mathcal{T}_0\longrightarrow \mathcal{T}_1$.
 This can be done by quasi-conformal surgery.
-Here, we present a different construction by stretching the annuli in $\tilde{\mathscr{A}}$ and taking rescaling limit.
+Here, we present a different construction by taking rescaling limit.
 Such a construction gives a hint on how to recover the rational map from the tree mapping schemes.
-To start the discussion, we review some definitions.